TheCamelCaseGuy/Opulis-Text-Editor/README.md

-# Opius-Text-Editor
+# Opulis Text Editor
-Opius is a minimal, open-source text editor that can run in the windows terminal.
+Opulis is a minimal, open-source text editor that can run in the windows terminal.

-# THEMES
+# Themes
 ## Ocean Theme ( Default )
 ![theme](/examples/ocean.png "THEMES")